Leo1705/react-electron/README.md

 # react-electron

-To start the app - npm run electron-react
+* To start the app - npm run electron-react
+* In order not to open a browser when launching the app - create a '.env' file and  add the following code - BROWSER=none